-- a.
-Perform needs assessment of the current IT capacity of individual stakeholder's and identify any infrastructure gaps and recommend necessary upgrades in IT infrastructure. - b.
-Identify hardware and network infrastructure requirements and specification at the core, access, and distribution layers along with endpoint - c.
-Determine the technical parameters of the solution based on the Bandwidth requirement based on the total number of anticipated users with a redundancy plan
+- i.
+Perform needs assessment of the current IT capacity of individual stakeholder's and identify any infrastructure gaps and recommend necessary upgrades in IT infrastructure. - ii.
+Identify hardware and network infrastructure requirements and specification at the core, access, and distribution layers along with endpoint - iii.
+Determine the technical parameters of the solution based on the Bandwidth requirement based on the total number of anticipated users with a redundancy plan requirements.
+The data collection process will be started after the finalization of these formats with the departments.